 San Diego Zoo Global’s mission is to end species extinction and its efforts go beyond what tourists and locals see at the zoo.
 The organization breeds endangered species and reintroduces them into the wild.
 It’s also working to move elephants into safer habitats in Africa.

 Wayfarer Bread & Pastry

-Wayfarer Bread & Pastry, a La Jolla bakery a block from the beach, rivals the best rustic bakeries in Los Angeles, San Francisco and New York.
-Owner Crystal White worked at San Francisco’s acclaimed Tartine Bakery and co-opened Proof Bakery in Los Angeles.
-The talented baker’s showcases the best local produce in seasonal pastries such as fruit filled galettes and a strawberry pistachio croissant inspired by Parisian pâtissier Pierre Hermé’s croissant Ispahan.
+Wayfarer Bread & Pastry, a La Jolla bakery a block from the beach, is in the same league as the best rustic bakeries in Los Angeles, San Francisco and New York.
+Owner Crystal White worked at San Francisco’s acclaimed Tartine Bakery and co-opened Proof Bakery in Los Angeles before starting her own spot.
+The talented baker showcases the best local produce in seasonal pastries such as fruit-filled galettes and a strawberry pistachio croissant inspired by Parisian pâtissier Pierre Hermé’s croissant Ispahan.
 Filled with homemade strawberry jam made with fruit from renowned Chino Farms and pistachio paste, it’s the perfect mix of sweet and salty.
-All ingredients used at Wayfarer are meticulously sourced including organic flour from Central Milling in Petaluma, organic milk from Clover Dairy in Sonoma, and high fat European style butter.
-The bright space includes a mural by Fanny Hohmann depicting a sunset and wheat silhouette, mid-century modern couches and a bread oven in the center of the dining room, but the best seat may be on the patio decorated with hanging pots of flowers.

 5525 La Jolla Blvd.